Why Machine Learning Models Systematically Underestimate Extreme Values II: How to Fix It with LatentNN: Numerical Experiments

 \subsection{Multivariate Inputs}

-Real astronomical applications involve multivariate inputs.
+Real astronomical applications involve multivariate inputs---for example, stellar spectra contain many flux measurements that serve as inputs to predict stellar parameters.
 The LatentNN formulation generalizes directly: the latent variables $\mathbf{X}_{\rm latent}$ form an $N \times p$ matrix, where $p$ is the number of input features.
 The loss function from Equation~\ref{eq:latentnn_loss} extends naturally to

 where $\sigma_{y,i}$ is the output uncertainty for sample $i$ and $\sigma_{x,ij}$ is the input uncertainty for sample $i$ and dimension $j$.
 For simplicity, we assume homogeneous noise $\sigma_x$ and $\sigma_y$ across all samples and dimensions, which allows us to visualize results as a function of a single $\mathrm{SNR}_x$.